NHOQA/OpenWRT_Mesh/README.md

 # OpenWRT_Mesh
 OpenWRT based 802.11s mesh running on RPi.

+This was written for OpenWRT 22.03, there were some changes to the package list with 23.05 and this guide will not be directly applicable

 BoM:
  - 1 ea.
 Raspberry pi 4, 4gb  https://www.mouser.com/ProductDetail/Raspberry-Pi/SC01949?qs=T%252BzbugeAwjjISb%252BwlagpRw%3D%3D
  - 1 ea.
 MicroSD card